sekaha/AGBAES/README.md

-# Hydraulic Erosion with CNN: A Real-Time Terrain Simulation Framework
+# A Gan-Based Approach to Erosion Simulation

 This repository accompanies the paper detailing a convolutional neural network (CNN) implementation for simulating hydraulic erosion on heightmaps.
 Designed for game development and real-time terrain authoring, the CNN achieves high performance and generates realistic terrain features efficiently.